petros-d/docs/docs/runtime-release-notes.md

 For instructions on how to upgrade, read [Upgrade Astronomer Runtime](upgrade-runtime.md).
 For general product release notes, go to [Astronomer Cloud Release Notes](release-notes.md).
 If you have any questions or a bug to report, don't hesitate to reach out to us via Slack or [support@astronomer.io](mailto:support@astronomer.io).

+## Astronomer Runtime 4.0.7

+- Release date: December 15, 2021
+- Airflow version: 2.2.2

+### Heartbeat DAG

+Astronomer Runtime 4.0.7 includes a health monitoring DAG installed directly into the image itself.
+The `astronomer_monitoring_dag` emits a heartbeat every 5 minutes to check that your Deployment's schedulers and workers are healthy.
+If this heartbeat fails twice in a row, it sends an alert about the Deployment's health to the Astronomer UI.

+Because this DAG is an essential component of Astronomer's observability tooling, your organization will not be charged for its task runs.
+For the same reasons, this DAG cannot be modified or disabled via the Airflow UI.
+To change the frequency of the DAG's heartbeat, you can specify an alternative schedule as a cron job in the `AIRFLOW_MONITORING_DAG_SCHEDULE_INTERVAL` environment variable.

 ## Astronomer Runtime 4.0.6

 - Release date: December 2, 2021